syncfusion-content/wpf-docs/wpf/ReportWriter/Getting-Started.md

 4. Set the following properties to ReportWriter.

-   * reportPath - sets the local file system path of the report.
+   * ReportPath - Set the local file system path of the report.

-   * ProcessingMode - Set ProcessingMode as Remote for RDL report and Local for RDLC report.
+   * ReportProcessingMode - Set ProcessingMode as Remote for RDL report and Local for RDLC report.

    * Export format - Set Export format as PDF, Excel, Word or HTML.